On the Descriptive Complexity of Groups without Abelian Normal Subgroups: Descriptive Complexity of Semisimple Groups

-Note that the definition of weight is well-defined since the $S_i$ are the unique subsets of $\Soc(G)$ that are simple normal subgroup of $\Soc(G)$, so the decomposition $s = s_1 s_2 \dotsc s_k$ is unique up to the order of the factors.
-(This is essentially a particular instance of the ``rank lemma'' from \cite{GrochowLevetWL}, but as we are now in the setting of 2-ary WL we give the full proof, which also has tighter bounds.)
+Note that the definition of weight is well-defined since the $S_i$ are the unique subsets of $\Soc(G)$ that are simple normal subgroup of $\Soc(G)$, so the decomposition $s = s_1 s_2 \dotsc s_k$ is unique up to the order of the factors.\footnote{This is essentially a particular instance of the ``rank lemma'' from \cite{GrochowLevetWL}, which intuitively states that WL detects in $O(\log n)$ rounds the set of elements for a given subgroup provided that it also identifies the generators.
+As we are now in the setting of $2$-ary WL we give the full proof, which also has tighter bounds on the number of rounds.}

-\begin{lemma}[Weight Lemma] Let $G, H$ be semisimple groups of order $n$.
-If Duplicator selects a bijection $f\colon G \to H$ that does not map $\Soc(G)$ bijectively to $\Soc(H)$, or does not preserve the weight of every element in $\Soc(G)$, then Spoiler can win in the $(4,3)$-WL$_{II}^{2}$ game. \end{lemma}
+\begin{lem}[Weight Lemma] Let $G, H$ be semisimple groups of order $n$.
+If Duplicator selects a bijection that does not preserve the weight of every element of $G$, then Spoiler can win in the $(4,4)$-WL$_{II}^{2}$ game.
+In particular, Spoiler can win the $(4,4)$-WL$_{II}^{2}$ game if Duplicator selects a bijection that does not map $\Soc(G)$ bijectively to $\Soc(H)$. \end{lem}